NnamdiJr/nnamdijr.github.io/_posts/2017-01-08-Galvanize-Data-Science.md

 header-img: ""
 ---

-Aaaaaaaaand we're back at it again in a new year, feeling renewed, large and in charge like Sextina Aquafinaaaaaaaa bay-bayyyy~ (_my favorite hyper-energetic character from BoJack Horseman.
+Aaaaaaaaand we're back at it again in a new year, feeling renewed, large and in charge like Sextina Aquafinaaaaaaaa bay-bayyyy~
+<br>(_my favorite hyper-energetic character from BoJack Horseman.
 Don't ask me why._)

 ![Alt](/img/Sextina_Aquafina.gif "Sextina Aquafina")